nizamphoenix/nizamphoenix/README.md

 -->

 - 🔭 I’m currently working on projects related to Data science, Machine learning applications to medical imaging, and NLP.
-I often work with Google cloud platform.
+I usually work on the Google cloud platform, leveraging the efficient services it offers to process data and render efficient CI/CD pipelines.
+Also, I write code adhering to established software programming principles.
-- 🌱 I’m currently learning Graph neural networks and its application to processing medical images, also focusing on writing code, adhering to functional programming principles.
+- 🌱 I’m currently learning Graph neural networks and its application to processing medical images,
-- 👯 I’m looking to collaborate on Machine learning applications to medical imaging.
-- 🤔 I’m looking for help with applications of Graph neural networks
 - 💬 Ask me about Data Science, Computer Science and wildlife in the Arctic!
 - 😄 Pronouns: He/Him